rishab089/DDP/README.md

 # DDP
-This reporsitory is to store the code for my DDP
+This repository is to store the code for my DDP